Are you looking for ways to avoid embroidery hoops?

 A common substitute for this embroidery hoop is the DIY hoop that can be created with recycled materials.
 You could make this from a throw-away plastic container.

 The tricky part is attaching the fabric with the hoop.
 This is because you must know how tight or loose the attachment should be.

 Prepare your hoop– you should focus on the size you need for the embroidery and find a suitable hoop accordingly.

 Loosen the hoop– a metallic screw opening is present to adjust the hoop.
-Sometimes, this screw is made of plastic too.
+Be careful because this screw may be made of plastic.
 After unscrewing the screw, get rid of the hoop.

 Place the fabric– an inner ring of the embroidery hoop is the perfect spot for your fabric.
-One thing that needs to be ensured that the fabric is well spread.
+Make sure that the fabric is well spread.

 Fix the outer ring– the fabric should overlap all dimensions of the hoop.
 You should maintain the position of the fabric while tightening the screw.
 In the end, close the ring but make sure that the fabric is well spread and is intact.